pwong-it/Project-2_Full-Stack-Application/README.md

     ![Progress 13](./images/Progress_13.png)<br/>
     The functionality part of the app is working well.
 There is definitely some more features I had in mind to implement but at this stage I am very happy with what I have accomplished.
 There is just a few CSS styling corrections that I would like to make.

-    ### For further details and complete code of the game, please feel free to click into any of the files in the repo.
+    ### For further details and complete code of the app, please feel free to click into any of the files in the repo.

+### Post-Development

+-   Added Creator tag on landing page with link to Github
+-   Added date input style for "Add entry" page for better UX

 ## :rocket: Cool tech
 - Trello - For project management